Want to hear a dirty secret?

 Not sure what we’re talking about?
 Let me show you.
 The numbers don’t lie.

-In case you weren’t paying attention, that last entry is a nearly 9,000-lb, 37-ft, Paul Bunyan-sized behemoth of a travel trailer with three slides, a 10-cu. ft. refrigerator and a “sleeping capacity” of 7-8 people – but less than 1,000 pounds of personal belongings allowed!
+In case you weren’t paying attention, that last entry is a nearly 13,500-lb, 32.5-ft, Paul Bunyan-sized behemoth of a Class C motorhome with three slides, an 8-cu. ft. refrigerator and a “sleeping capacity” of 5+ people – but barely 1,000 pounds of personal belongings allowed!

 You can’t point a finger at any single manufacturer or RV dealership.
 It is a systemic problem: both a failure of customer education and an unacceptable design deficiency.
 And the customer normally doesn’t realize the issue until the deal is signed and the dealer long gone.

 I have found that travel trailers and Class C motorhomes tend to be the worst offenders, with some offering less than 1,000 pounds of payload.

 5th wheels typically have much better cargo capacity, with some in excess of 4,000 or even 5,000 lbs.
 Also, as a rule, toy haulers have greater payload capacity than, say, bunkhouse models.